Home » Schools and Colleges

-Until school boards were established by the Education Act 1870, no state provision was made for the education of working-class children.
+Until school boards were established by the Education Act 1870, the state did not make any provision for the education of working-class children.

-What little education they received had to be paid for, although there were a few free places reserved for them in the grammar schools at Leek, Newchapel, Stafford, Stone and Uttoxeter.
+What little education they received had to be paid for by their parents, although there were a few free places reserved for them in the grammar schools at Leek, Newchapel, Stafford, Stone and Uttoxeter.

-At the end of the 17th century, Newcastle-under-Lyme had a grammar school, where 39 boys were educated free of charge, and a municipal dame school with free places for up to 20 girls.
+By the end of the 17th century, Newcastle-under-Lyme had a grammar school, where 39 boys were educated free of charge.
+There was also a dame school, which was financed by the town council.
+The school had free places for up to 20 girls.

-Many teachers were not well educated or properly trained.
+Many teachers were not well educated or well trained.
 Pupils who wanted to become teachers stayed at school until their early teens and became apprentice teachers.
-Called monitors, the apprentices were trained by the headteacher and allowed to teach younger pupils.
-After a few years, monitors who had successfully completed their training and could maintain discipline were employed as assistant teachers at the school where they had been trained.
+Called monitors, the apprentices were supervised by the headteacher and allowed to teach younger pupils.
+After a few years, monitors who had successfully completed their training and could maintain discipline were employed as assistant teachers.

 Those who passed with the highest marks were given a grant which enabled them to go to a teacher training college and become fully qualified certificated teachers.
-Other pupils who passed were offered employment as assistant teachers.
+Other pupil teachers who passed the examination were offered employment as uncertificated assistant teachers.
 Only certificated teachers could obtain headships.
-The others remained assistant teachers throughout their careers.
-Many stayed at the schools where they had been educated, teaching there until they retired.
+Uncertificated teachers remained assistant teachers throughout their careers.
+Many secured positions at the school where they had been educated and taught there until they retired.